 In 1995, when this episode aired, the number of internet users was still only 16 million.
 That is approximately the population of Istanbul.
-In the time period Friends was originally on the air, the number of internet users sky-rocketed from just a few million to 750 million when the show’s finale was aired in May 2004.
-It would pass the 1 billion mark in December 2005.
+In the time period Friends was originally on the air, the number of internet users sky-rocketed from just a few million to 750 million, by the time the show’s finale was aired in May 2004.
+This number would pass the 1 billion mark in December 2005.

 The global village grows

 Since then, the number of internet users has been growing at immense rates.
 From the 1 billion in 2005, it turned to 2 billion in 2011, 3 billion in 2014, and 4 billion in 2017.
 Current estimates are that there are over 4.2 billion internet users in the world, which is 55% of the total world population.

 Here is a short breakdown for the past 10 years, courtesy of Internet World Stats:

 To put things even more into perspective, here is a breakdown by regions:

 As you can see, internet penetration is at 95% in North America, and cannot go much higher.
 Europe is in second place with 85%, and the greatest growth can still be expected in Africa and Asia.
 Asia, which by itself has over 2 billion internet users, only has a penetration rate of 49%.

 What does this mean for the future of global internet?